krRaviongit/Digital-Cllock/README.md

 # Digital-Clock
 Python based project
-used tiknter library of python to make this project.
+made using  tkinter library of python.